nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 Jay proposed a motion, seconded by the new MSC General Representative, to confirm the elections of Dilhan and Jay to the MSA Executive as valid.
 Campbell tried to strike the motion by claiming that it would change nothing about the legality of the elections, but this ruling was overturned by dissent in the chair from Jay on the basis that the MSC can interpret MSA rules.
 There was a bit of debate, in which Campbell temporarily relinquished the chair to criticise the motion.
 As he was speaking, the new MSC General Representative interrupted to move a procedural to end debate and immediately vote.
 The procedural passed and the motion passed, the MSC deciding to accept the final elections.

-For convenience, a summary of the counts for Jay's election as MSA Executive Divisional representative.

-MSC 13
-1. 2 in favour, 1 against, 1 abstention
-2. 2 in favour, 1 against, 1 abstention
-3. 3 in favour, 1 against, 0 abstention

-MSC 14
-1. 2 in favour, 1 against, 1 abstention
-2. 3 in favour, 1 against, 0 abstention

-...To be continued?

 MSC 14 ended with general business, a chance for anybody to say anything.
 Campbell handed to Radio Monash "to end on a good note".
 Radio Monash proceeded to decry the lack of transparency for observers and even MSC members not allied with a political faction, particularly the prevalence of motions with hidden political implications that are not openly expressed undermining the ability of MSC members, as directors, to appropriately fulfil their governance responsibilities.
 Paul agreed with Radio Monash, also complaining about the lack of notice of MSC meetings for ordinary students and the failure to speedily upload MSC minutes.
 Disabilities & Carers agreed with Radio Monash, also suggesting that certain MSC members are following voting directions from particular individuals.
 A SAlt member agreed with Radio Monash, from the point of view that transparency around the substantive meaning and context of motions enables MSC members to easily make an informed decision.

 Dilhan agreed with the principle, but suggested that people unsure should come directly to him, or other MSC members, to ask about it and argued that understanding the context and meanings would require wading into politics.
 He dismissed the need to proactively present all MSC members with all information when an absolute majority is already on board with a motion anyway - "politics is politics".
 Jay declared that the discussion pointed to the need for reform to separate advocacy from governance, or as an incremental step increasing the proportionality of the MSC.
 Dilhan agreed that politics should be separated from service provision.
 My view is that the MSC should be fully proportional but anybody should be very sceptical of separating advocacy (politics), services and governance such as by the establishment of a Board.